Ten Unusual Indoor Plants for Your Office Desk

 You’ve read here many times about the benefits of having plants in your workplace environment.
 They absorb impurities and toxins in the air, they help dampen noise down in open floor plans, and they improve your mood, creativity, and productivity.
-Really, there is no down side other than the occasional watering spill.
-And that wouldn’t be us!
+Really, there is no down side.

-But we couldn’t blame you if you are a little tired of seeing the same types of indoor plants on everyone’s desk and in every office down the street day after day.
+You may have noticed the same type of indoor plant on everyone’s desk in every office.
 The reason you see certain plants all the time makes sense.
 These plants tolerate the less than perfect growing conditions in many indoor spaces.
 They will absorb some abuse, and still look beautiful.

 This is why Good Earth Plant Company uses and recommends hardy flowering orchids, colorful bromeliads, pretty variegated pothos, tough sansevierias and the workhorse dracaena family.